No fatalities

-An inspection conducted by a Federal Aviation Administration inspector revealed that the tail boom was partially bent and one main rotor blade was damaged.
-No mechanical anomalies were reported by the crew prior to the impact.
+A Federal Aviation Administration (FAA) inspector examined the helicopter at the accident site.
+The tail boom was found partially bent, and one main rotor blade was damaged.
+Neither the commercial pilot nor the flight instructor reported any mechanical anomalies with the helicopter prior to the accident.

 Contributing factors